versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 ### Supported web servers

-Apache or IIS 7+ web servers are supported out of the box, other web server need manual configuration to prevent direct access from these locations:
+Apache 2.2+ and IIS 7+ are supported out of the box if they don't suppress custom rules in their global configuration (which they can).
+If the folders cannot be protected automatically, make sure direct access is denied for the following locations:

+ - `/wp-content/vpdb`
+ - `/wp-content/vpbackups`
- - `wp-content/vpdb`
+ - `/wp-content/plugins/versionpress`
- - `<root>/.git`
+ - `/.git`

 ### External libraries

-VersionPress depends on several external libraries e.g. for launching Git processes, working with the file system, etc. The nature of PHP is such that if some other plugin happens to include the same library but in an incompatible version, it might cause issues to VersionPress – or vice versa.
-There is not much we can do about it so here's just the list of those dependencies so that you can troubleshoot yourself if needs be:
+VersionPress depends on several external libraries for launching Git processes, working with the file system, etc. The nature of PHP is such that if some other plugin happens to include the same library but in an incompatible version, it might cause issues to VersionPress – or vice versa.
+There is not much we can do about it so here's just the list of those dependencies so that you know:

+ - `tracy/tracy` 2.2
+ - `nette/utils` 2.2
+ - `nette/robot-loader` 2.2
- - `nette/nette-minified`
+ - `nette/neon` 2.2
- - `symfony/process`
+ - `symfony/process` 2.5
- - `symfony/filesystem`
+ - `symfony/filesystem` 2.5
- - `michelf/php-markdown`
+ - `michelf/php-markdown` 1.4
+ - `ifsnop/mysqldump-php` 1.x

 ## Installation